Spain and the American Civil War: Background

 Spain-United States relations were poor long before the war.
-The US supported the Spanish American wars of independence and created the Monroe Doctrine mainly as a block to Spain regaining its colonies, while Spain protested the Mexican-American War as unfair.
+The US supported the Spanish American wars of independence and created the Monroe Doctrine mainly as a deterrent to Spain regaining its lost colonies, while Spain protested the Mexican-American War as unfair.
 Furthermore, as relations between Northern and Southern states deteriorated in the 1850s, Southerners insisted on acquiring Cuba as a slave territory that would tip the slave-free state balance in their favor, by war if necessary.
 Northerners opposed the acquisition for the same reason, but many including Abraham Lincoln believed it inevitable.
 However, as the Spanish economy industrialized and grew after the First Carlist War, Spain expanded and modernized its navy with the main aim of defending Cuba from the United States.
 By 1860, the Spanish Navy was the fourth most powerful in the world, surpassing the US Navy in total firepower and displacement, though not in ship numbers.

 At the beginning of the Civil War, the Spanish government declared neutrality.
 Spain was aware of Southern ambitions in Cuba, but also appreciated that a breakaway South would be weaker than the intact United States.
 Even more important was Spain's commitment to good relations with Britain and France: if both recognized the CSA and joined the war, Spain would follow, but if neither or only one did, Spain would not.
 Public opinion mainly ignored the war for those in Mexico and the Dominican Republic, but many aristocrats, military leaders, slave-owning criollos, and Cuban traders favored the Confederacy.
 Support for the Union gained some traction among middle and lower classes and in the ruling Liberal Union party, particularly after the passing of the Emancipation Proclamation.

 Both Southern and Northern American politicians dismissed Spain as backwards culturally and politically, as well as decadent.
 However once war began, the same prejudice of Spain as a reactionary power and natural enemy of the United States made both sides assume that she was a natural ally of the Confederacy, and should be courted more vigorously than even Britain and France.
 A rare Hispanophile before the war was J. Johnston Pettigrew, who visited Spain in 1859 and wrote on the similarities he found between Spanish and Southern culture.